Bayugan: Education

 Agusan del Sur Pilot Laboratory School, or commonly known as ADSPILS, is a Public Elementary School.
 ADSPILS is the only Special Science Elementary School in the city.
 The school has about 600 pupils with over 3 sections in each grade, Science Class, Best Class and Crack.

 Bayugan National Comprehensive High School, or BNCHS, is a comprehensive high school with a population of about six thousand students, and is located on a site that has an area of 5 hectares.
 The school is currently recognized for its research program in science related topics.
 "Comprehensive" it is because it offers different curricula such as ESEP (Engineering and Science Education Program), Special Program in Journalism (pilot school for journalism in Caraga Region), Special Program in the Arts (with the specialization of Visual Arts, Creative Writing, Dancing, Music, Media Arts and Theater Arts), Technical Vocational Courses, Special Program in Sports and Revised Basic Education Curriculum.

 Agusan del Sur College or ADSCO established in 1966, is the only private educational institution in the city offering Preparatory, Elementary, High School, College (CHED) degree courses i.e. Bachelor of Science in Business Administration (BSBA) major in : Marketing Management, Financial Management, Operation Management, Bachelor of Secondary Education, Bachelor of Elementary Education, Bachelor of Arts major in English, Associate in Computer Secretarial, Bachelor of Science in Hotel and Restaurant Management (by year 2011) and TESDA programs like Health Care Services NC II, Computer Hardware Servicing NC II, Shielded Metal Arc Welding (SMAW) NC II, Driving NC II, Security Services NC II, Massage Therapy NC II, Housekeeping, Commercial Cooking NC II, Bookkeeping NC II.

 Father Saturnino Urios University (formerly Father Urios Technical Institute of Bayugan Inc. or FUTIBI), is the oldest private educational institution in the city.
 Located at the heart of the city making it one of the most populous school in Bayugan.
 Created in the year 1959, Urios caters elementary and secondary basic education.
 By school year 2010–2011, Urios will be putting up its technical courses.
 The school was founded by a Jesuit priest Father Atanasio B. De Castro in 1959.
 The school is currently headed by Mrs. Chereil C. Martel (Principal) and Fr.
-Roberto Butawan (School Director).
+Jenor P. Luis (School Director).